hindman/optopus/misc/plan.md

       CLI grammar, when expressing the generated usage text, and when organizing the options text into sections.

-  - Providing users with full access to the parser configuration. both via the API and in the form of standard, serializable data structures.
+  - Providing users with full access to the parser configuration, both via the API and in the form of standard, serializable data structures.

 --------